pvcraven/advancedgamedesign/source/assignments/3d_game_development/index.rst

 * Skybox

-  * Learn to add a skybox
+  * Learn to add a skybox. **Warning:** Be very careful about how hi-res of an image you download.
+These can be huge and blow up your project if you download something too big.

 * Sound